shawnkeqin/shawnkeqin/README.md

 ## I'm a Full Stack Software Engineer

-- Full Stack Software Engineer 👨‍💻 building...
+- Full Stack Software Engineer building something great with a group of amazing people ❤️

 ### Connect with me: